tiulpin/tiulpin/content/posts/ci-ext-monorepo.md

 └── package.json
 ```

-And don't forget to commit `.circleci/` directory to your repository to make CircleCI lint, test, and publish your orb.
+And remember to commit `.circleci/` directory to your repository to make CircleCI lint, test, and publish your orb.

 <img width="926" alt="CleanShot 2023-06-18 at 16 49 57@2x" src="https://user-images.githubusercontent.com/13538286/246672378-e7107578-9b52-46b3-8c42-3b381f007c93.png">

-> If this post gets ten reactions here, I'll add a second part about publishing and testing Azure Pipelines and CircleCI orbs